Nils277/LynxLauncherTheme/Theme_Items.md

 **ICON_SETTINGS_FEEDBACK**
 Icon in the main settings screen to take the user to the store page of the app to make a feedback.
+(This icon is not used in LynxLauncher version 1.4.0 and later)

+**ICON_SETTINGS_INFO**
+Icon in the main settings screen for options regarding information about the launcher.

+**ICON_SETTINGS_HELP**
+Icon in the main settings screen for options regarding "help & support" for the launcher.

+**ICON_SETTINGS_WORK_PROFILE**
+Icon in the main settings screen for options for the work profile if available.

 **ICON_SETTINGS_DATA_PROTECTION**
 Icon in the main settings screen to show a dialog with the privacy protection texts.
+(This icon is not used in LynxLauncher version 1.4.0 and later)

 **ICON_SETTINGS_LICENSES**
 Icon in the main settings screen to show a dialog showing the licenses used by the launcher.
+(This icon is not used in LynxLauncher version 1.4.0 and later)

 **ICON_SETTINGS_VERSION**
 Icon in the main settings screen for the version of the application